In this chapter, let’s discuss what you should do when not having a client training session.

 For example, as a personal trainer, you might want to take a massage therapy certification and offer that as an added service to your clients.

-Or you could choose the route of a specializing, helping clients who want to lose weight.
+Or you could choose to specialize, helping clients who want to lose weight.

 For that reason, a nutrition certification will come in handy.

-Adding more services to what you already know increases your income streams as well because it will lead to a larger client base in the long run.
+Adding more services to what you already know also increases your income streams because it will lead to a larger client base in the long run.

 You can earn more